 On top of that, workers are often marginalised from the formal economy, as the lack of a formal address is an obstacle to gaining employment.
 Working in the black market only exacerbates their situation, making them more vulnerable to exploitation and work-related accidents.

 As people attempt to meet their immediate need for shelter, many low-income urban dwellers end up with poorly constructed shelters in locations that are unsafe and highly vulnerable to disasters and other types of environmental degradation.

 Without secure land rights, many people living in poor urban conditions are discouraged from investing limited financial resources into improving their housing or adapting it to be energy efficient, given the ever-present risk of eviction.

 Habitat for Humanity have become good at persuading governments to provide the small sums that will help slum-dwellers improve their homes with such things as indoor toilets.
-The Economist

 How we tackle the growth of slums